Toric rings, inseparability and rigidity: Abstract

 \section{Abstract}

-Let $K$ be a field, $H$ an affine semigroup and $R=K[H]$ its toric ring over $K$.
-In this paper we give an explicit description of the $\ZZ H$-graded components of the cotangent module $T^1(R)$ which classifies the infinitesimal deformations of $R$.
+This article provides the basic algebraic background on infinitesimal deformations and presents the proof of the well-known fact that the non-trivial infinitesimal deformations of a $K$-algebra $R$ are parameterized by the elements of cotangent module $T^1(R)$ of $R$.
+In this article we focus on deformations of toric rings, and give an explicit description of $T^1(R)$ in the case that $R$ is a toric ring.
 In particular, we are interested in unobstructed deformations which preserve the toric structure.
 Such deformations we call separations.
 Toric rings which do not admit any separation are called inseparable.
 We apply the theory to the edge ring of a finite graph.
 The coordinate ring of a convex polyomino may be viewed as the edge ring of a special class of bipartite graphs.
 It is shown that the coordinate ring of any convex polyomino is inseparable.
-We call a bipartite graph $G$ semi-rigid if $T^1(R)_a=0$ for all $a$ with $-a\in H$.
-Here $R$ is the edge ring of $G$.
-A combinatorial description of semi-rigid graphs is given.
-The results are applied to show that for $n=3$, $G_n$ is semi-rigid but not rigid, while $G_n$ is rigid for all $n\geq 4$.
-Here $G_n$ is the complete bipartite graph $K_{n,n}$ with one edge removed.
+We introduce the concept of semi-rigidity, and give a combinatorial description of the graphs whose edge ring is semi-rigid.
+The results are applied to show that for $m-k=k=3$, $G_{k,m-k}$ is not rigid while for $m-k\geq k\geq 4$, $G_{k,m-k}$ is rigid.
+Here $G_{k,m-k}$ is the complete bipartite graph $K_{m-k,k}$ with one edge removed.

 \subjclass[2010]{Primary 13D10, 05E40; Secondary 13C13.}

 \keywords{Deformation, Toric ring, Rigid, Inseparable, Bipartite graph, Convex Polyomino}